flairNLP/flair/resources/docs/TUTORIAL_13_TRANSFORMERS_PRODUCTION.md

 * The `embeddings = embedding.forward(**tensors)` method calls the whole model and returns a dictionary of tensors.
 If the embedding is a `TokenEmbedding` it has a key `token_embeddings`.
 If the embedding is a `DocumentEmbedding it has a key `document_embeddings`.
 Notice that the embedding could be both at once and therefore return both values.
 * A mapping from the embeddings to the Tokens/Sentence objects.

-To use jit, we are not allowed to pass keyword arguments and we are also not allowed to pass `None`.
-Also if we want to use strict mode, we are not allowed to return a dictionary.
+To use jit, we are not allowed to pass keyword arguments, and we are also not allowed to pass `None`.
+Also, if we want to use strict mode, we are not allowed to return a dictionary.
-To deal with these limitations we need to write a wrapper torch model, but first let's insepct the tensors:
+To deal with these limitations we need to write a wrapper torch model, but first lets inspect the tensors:
 ```python
 tensors = model.embeddings.prepare_tensors(sentences)
 print(sorted(tensors.keys())) # ["attention_mask", "input_ids", "overflow_to_sample_mapping", "word_ids"]